 A full time, 1,500-hour internship is the culminating professional experience and is typically completed in Year 5.
-Students are required to apply to an APA accredited or APPIC internship, either with the Berkeley Psychology Internship Consortium or at another internship site.
-The Internship must provide a minimum of 1,200 hours in a school setting to meet CCTC requirements for the School Psychologist Credential.
-Alternatives to these internships should be discussed with the Program Coordinator and for an alternative internship to be approved, it must meet requirements spelled out by the Commission on Accreditation.
+Students are required to apply to an APA accredited internship, either with the Berkeley Psychology Internship Consortium or at another internship site.
+Students will need to anticipate and plan for the cost of applying to internships through APPIC and also registering for the National Match.The Internship must provide a minimum of 1,200 hours in a school setting to meet CCTC requirements for the School Psychologist Credential.
+Alternatives to these internships must be discussed with the Program Coordinator and for an alternative internship to be approved, it must meet requirements spelled out by the Commission on Accreditation.
 Going to a non-accredited internship program may preclude a student from becoming licensed in some states and take away the option to become board-certified.
 Please note that the Program Coordinator must approve all internships.

-Before a student is allowed to apply for internship, the following requirements must be met:
+Before a student's internship application will be approved, the following requirements must be met:

 - 1. Both prequalifying papers must have been completed and signed off on by faculty; - 2.
-The student must have received approval from the Graduate Division to take the Oral Qualifying Exam and have a date scheduled with their committee; - 3.
-The student must be in good academic standing (i.e., on normative time, with no incomplete grades, and no grades below B- in a required course).
+The student must have taken and passed the Oral Qualifying Exam - 3.
+The student must be in good academic standing (i.e., on normative time, with no incomplete grades, and no grades below B- in a required course)

-It is also important to note that students will not be able to begin their internship until they have advanced to doctoral candidacy, which means that they have PASSED the oral qualifying exam.
 If a student applies for or begins an internship without meeting these requirements, they will be in breach of program requirements and the ethics code.
 Enrollment in the accompanying seminar will be blocked and other disciplinary action will be taken as appropriate, which can include dismissal from the program.